oshyfraz/oshyfraz/README.md

 - 👋 Hi, I’m oshy
-- 🌱 I’m currently learning to code C#
+- 🌱 I’m currently learning to code lua!
 - 📫 How to reach me: Email (don't expect me to see it) :: "oshyfraz.s.mail@gmail.com"
 - 😄 Pronouns: He/him